-The yarn that I used was this one, you need 400gr to a Medium size and it’s important to have a set of hooks to make crochet, the smaller hooks are good to finish the tails and the bigger ones to make any crochet details on the pieces!
+You will need 400 gr to knit a Medium size and it’s important to have a set of hooks to make single crochet to finish the project, the smaller hooks are good for hiding the tails and the bigger ones to make any crochet details on the panels and sleeves!

-I’ve tried almost every yarn I could find here in Australia and so I made a post and a video of the best and worst yarns you can use with the sentro machine, so make sure you subscribe to my YouTube Channel so you can access all my tutorials, because this machine is awesome after you get in use to it.
+I’ve tried almost every yarn I could find here in Australia and so I made a post and a video of the best and worst yarns you can use with the sentro machine, so make sure you subscribe to my YouTube Channel so you can access all my tutorials because this machine is awesome after you get in use to it.